 Questions about your cosmetic or plastic surgery scars and how to minimise them?

-If you’ve already had surgery, here or elsewhere, phone our Coco Ruby team on (03) 8849 1444 and arrange a skin care consultation or scar management discussion with the Coco Ruby Dermal Team – Hayley, Julia and Sarah look forward to seeing you at the Hawthorn East Clinic.
+If you’ve already had surgery, here or elsewhere, phone our Coco Ruby team on (03) 8849 1444 and arrange a skincare consultation or scar management discussion with the Coco Ruby Dermal Team – Hayley and Jennifer look forward to seeing you at the Hawthorn East Clinic.

 If you haven’t had your Tummy Tuck surgery yet, phone (03) 8849 1444 or send an enquiry to arrange an appointment with one of Melbourne’s leading experts for Tummy Tuck Surgery and Scar Management.